Freedom & Safety for Your Pet

 Are you tired of paying for service calls just to change the settings on your collar?
 Sick of replacing batteries?
 Or do you just want a better product with better customer service?
 We offer competitive upgrades for all pet containment systems.
 Switch to is Pet Stop by Canine Safety Systems and save money while you do it!

-Get an instant quote by email by simply filling out the form below.
+Get an instant quote by email Today.

 Competitive Upgrades from Pet Stop!